K4rdu5/Advent-Of-Code-2022/README.md

 Not sure how many I will manage to complete this year but I'm hopeful that I will be able to implement some new tricks I've acquired this year.

-For solving im going to try and do the most optimal coding but my first priority is actually getting the challenges done rather than them being pretty, this is something that I'll come back to later to optimize my coding.
+My first priority is solving the challenges rather than finding the most optimal way of solving.
+Some problems I might revisit and optimize to work on that skill aswell.

 All my solutions will be written in python.

-Happy coding and good luck if you're taking on some challenges aswell.
+Good luck if you're taking on some challenges aswell, Happy coding